codingEzio/codingezio.github.io/content/2022-12-04-on-AI-Large-Language-Model.md

 +++
-title = "On Large Language Model" description = "Anything that is related to the GPT and similar things"
+title = "On AI - Large Language Model" description = "Anything that is related to OpenAI GPT and similar things"
 +++

 > Not eligible to offer one and doesn't have the time yet :)